isweikk/k1_virgo/README.md

 # Robot - K1 Virgo
 > The project is a desktop robot, Its named K1, and nickname is Virgo.
 - He is a very small robot, has a self-balance body.
-- parts: motion, lcd ...
+- parts: motion, lcd, ble...

 ## Show